Truk Lagoon ghost fleet has many human remains found by scuba divers which highlights what happened in 1944

 The first-time discovery of human remains of Truk Lagoon

-The fist time that these human remains were discovered at Truk Lagoon was in 1969.
-This was when a documentary was made of the ship wrecks there by Jacques Cousteau and Philippe Cousteau.
+The first time that these human remains were discovered at Truk Lagoon was in 1969.
+A documentary was made of the ship wrecks by Jacques Cousteau and Philippe Cousteau in 1969.

-Philippe Cousteau is shocked when he finds the human remains of many Japanese naval crew in the holds of the last wreck they dive.
+Philippe Cousteau was shocked when he finds the human remains.
+He first discovered many Japanese naval crew in the holds of the last wreck they dived.

 To see the amazing footage when he first discovers the skulls and bones of those that perished during Operation Hailstone, please watch the video below.

-Video of the first time the Truk Lagoon human remains were found
+Video of Truk Lagoon human remains when first discovered

-Please feel free to watch the whole video, but I’ve set it to begin at the section of the video where the human remains are first discovered.
+Please feel free to watch the whole video.
+Although I’ve set it to begin at the section of the video when the human remains were first discovered.